-- Each garment or article must be labeled.
+- An Exhibitor may have two garment or outfit entries per class the Exhibitor is enrolled in.
+Sewing boxes and educational exhibit count as an article entry.
+For State Fair: one constructed piece and one educational exhibit. - 2.
+The double section entry card should be completed and attached to the garment. - 3.
+Each garment or article are recommended to be labeled.
 Identification Labels should be typed or written on 3 inch x 21⁄2 inch piece of cloth and should include: Class Number, County or District, and Name.
+This is required at state fair, but you will not be deducted at the county level if it is not included.
 Label should be sewn on the inside of the garment (back of neck, center back of waistband or left end of apron band.
-Label each piece.
-Place entry form and score card on front left shoulder seam of garment or to the left side of waistband with hanger opening facing to the left, as if you were wearing the garment, so that the hanger opening faces the attached entry form. - 2.
-All garments or articles that are pre-judged must be exhibited at the fair in order for the Exhibitor to receive ribbon or prize money. - 3.
-An Exhibitor may have two garment or outfit entries per class the Exhibitor is enrolled in.
-Sewing boxes and educational exhibit count as an article entry.
-For State Fair: one constructed piece and one educational exhibit. - 4.
-The double section entry card should be completed and attached to the garment. - 5.
+Label each piece. - 4.
 Pre-cut kits are acceptable for all clothing classes.
-All articles/garments must be finished for use. - 6.
+All articles/garments must be finished for use. - 5.
 Educational Exhibit: Share with others what you learned in this project.
 (May be a notebook, poster or other display.)
 If a poster, it must not be larger than 22" x 28".
 Take care to select durable material that will withstand State Fair conditions.
 Total display space must be no more than 12" high by 12" deep and 18" long.
 NO card table displays are allowed.
-Name and county must be clearly marked on educational exhibits. - 7.
-Awards: An award will be presented to the overall construction champions in Junior, Intermediate, and Senior Divisions.
+Name and county must be clearly marked on educational exhibits. - 6.
+Awards: An award will be presented to the overall construction champions in Junior, Intermediate, and Senior Divisions. - 7.
 No live animals may accompany the participant, exceptions include service animals.

-CLOTHING - JUNIOR

-(Ages 7 - 9)
+SEWING &TEXTILE DESIGN - JUNIOR (Ages 7 - 9)

-- Class 250.
-An article, garment or outfit constructed by a 7 to 9 year old exhibitor enrolled in the Clothing and Textiles project. - 251.
+- 290. An article, garment or outfit constructed by a 7 to 9 year old exhibitor enrolled in the Sewing & Textile Design project. - 291.
 Sewing Box (should include shears, scissor, thimble, needles, thread, tape measure, sewing (hem) gauge, tailors chalk or marking pens, small notebook, needle container, pin cushion.)
 Members should be able to describe each item's use to the judge.
-Counts as an article entry. - 252.
-Educational exhibit prepared by a 7 to 9 year old exhibitor enrolled in the Clothing and Textiles project. - 253.
+Counts as an article entry. - 292.
+Educational exhibit prepared by a 7 to 9 year old exhibitor enrolled in the Sewing & Textile Design project. - 293.
 Recycled Clothing Project An item made of at least 50% recycled material (recycled means reusing an existing item in a new way).
 Could be remaking/redesigning a garment, re-purposing a clothing item for a new use, etc. Must include sewing of some kind.
 A 3"x5" index card MUST accompany entry describing the recycled materials and how they were used in the item.

-CLOTHING - INTERMEDIATE

-(Ages 10 - 13)
+SEWING &TEXTILE DESIGN - INTERMEDIATE (Ages 10 - 13)

-- 254. An article, garment or outfit constructed by a 10 to 13 year old exhibitor enrolled in the Clothing and Textiles project. - 255.
+- 294. An article, garment or outfit constructed by a 10 to 13 year old exhibitor enrolled in the Sewing & Textile Design project. - 295.
 Sewing Box (should include shears, scissor, thimble, needles, thread, tape measure, sewing (hem) gauge, tailors chalk or marking pens, small notebook, needle container, pin cushion.)
 Members should be able to describe each item's use to the judge.
-Counts as an article entry. - 256.
-Educational exhibit prepared by a 10 to 13 year old exhibitor enrolled in the Clothing and Textiles project. - 257.
+Counts as an article entry. - 296.
+Educational exhibit prepared by a 10 to 13 year old exhibitor enrolled in the Sewing & Textile Design project. - 297.
 Recycled Clothing Project An item made of at least 50% recycled material (recycled means reusing an existing item in a new way).
 Could be remaking/ redesigning a garment, re-purposing a clothing item for a new use, etc. Must include sewing of some kind.
 A 3"x5" index card MUST accompany entry describing the recycled materials and how they were used in the item.

-CLOTHING - SENIOR (Ages 14 - 18)
+SEWING &TEXTILE DESIGN - SENIOR (Ages 14 - 18)